 - Optimal skin cleanliness and comfort for you and your dog

-- Improved monitoring of health issues like cuts, heat, swelling, lameness, or changes in temperament.
+- Improved monitoring of health issues like cuts, lumps, grass seeds, lameness, or changes in temperament.

-- Enhanced behavioural routines with obedient submission during grooming periods
+- Enhanced behavioural routines with obedience during grooming periods

 - Closer bonding with your dog through regular contact

-Regular nail clipping, or trimming, should be part of the routine care of your dog.
+Regular nail clipping, or trimming, should be part of your dogs’ routine care.
 It is essential for elderly and indoor dogs, whereas outdoor dogs may wear their nails down naturally.
 The requirement for nail trimming can vary depending on breed, age, level of exercise and the environment in which your dog is kept.